Patient Safety Strategies for Oncology

 Ensure Medication Safety

-Because chemotherapeutic agents have narrow therapeutic ranges and are toxic even in the correct doses, meticulous attention to detail in calculations and administration is required.
+Chemotherapeutic agents, which have narrow therapeutic ranges and are toxic even in the correct doses, require meticulous attention to detail in calculations and administration.
 Errors with these types of agents can have dire consequences.
 Consider the following strategies:

 • Monitor patients after chemotherapy/immunotherapy treatment, observing them closely for toxicity and complications.
 Respond rapidly, following a policy for emergent treatment as necessary.